SAP/spartacus-docs/_pages/install/building-the-spartacus-storefront-from-libraries.md

 ## Setting up Storefront manually
-Although we recommend using Schematics, there might be situations where you want to build your application ground up manually.
+Although we recommend using Schematics, there might be situations when you want to build your application from scratch.

 The dependencies in this procedure are required by the Spartacus storefront.